 Steps for Planting Daffodil Bulbs

 - Be sure to plant daffodil bulbs with the pointy end up and the fatter, somewhat flattened end down.

 - Plant your daffodils twice as deep as the bulb is tall.
 In other words, if a bulb is 2 inches from the base to the tip, you would dig a 6-inch deep hole to put the bulb 4 inches below the soil level.
 Deep planting helps prevent frost heave and protects the bulbs from accidental damage from spades and rakes.
-You don’t need to measure the hole, you can just judge it.
+You don’t need to measure the hole, you can just best guess it.
 Larger bulbs go deeper, of course, and smaller bulbs go closer to the surface.
 Plant the bulbs more deeply in sandy soil, and more shallowly in heavier, clay-type soils.

 - You will want to cover the bulbs with soil and then water them well after you’re finished planting them.
 Mulch the area with pine bark mulch, chopped leaves, or whatever you usually use as mulch to help protect it.

 In zones 6 and 7, garden daffodils will bloom in April, but sometimes sooner in a mild winter region (zones 8 and 9).
 Of course, this means they bloom later in colder regions.

 Growing daffodils is very reliable and they will come back year after year.
 Combining them with other kinds of plants such as perennials, annuals and shrubs, will make your garden a livelier and most interesting area.